Nab728/SongQuiz/README.md

 Q: The Answer is incorrect!!!<br><br>
 A: That's mainly the title of the music video's fault so if you add your own in make sure to not have a bunch of random words in the youtube video.
-Also spotify search api doesn't always return the besy results and I'm sorry about that.
+Also spotify search api doesn't always return the best results and I'm sorry about that.
 The only solution seems to manually input the answers to key value pairs. <br><br>